Zaidzyy/zaid-portfolio/README.md

 Live Demo: [https://your-portfolio-link.vercel.app](https://zaid-portfolio-chi.vercel.app/)

 This project is a modern, responsive personal portfolio website built entirely using React.js and Tailwind CSS.
-It showcases my skills, projects, experience, and interests in a sleek and interactive interface, serving as a central hub for everything about me — from my technical journey to my creative work.
+It showcases my skills, certifications, projects, experience, and interests in a sleek and interactive interface, serving as a central hub for everything about me — from my technical journey to my creative work.

 ---